 It is natural to feel nervous if you are pulled over by the police.
 Whether or not you are under the influence of drugs or alcohol, your nerves may cause the officer to suspect you are drinking and driving.
-As a result of that suspicion, the officer or state trooper may ask that you complete a field sobriety test.
-Louisiana does not require you to complete the field sobriety test, and you need to understand what tasks will be asked of you before you are arrested for a DUI even if you are sober.
+As a result of that suspicion, the officer or state trooper may ask that you complete a standardized field sobriety test.
+Louisiana does not require you to complete a field sobriety test, and you need to understand what tasks will be asked of you before you are arrested for a DUI even if you are sober.

 What Do I Need to Do to Pass a Field Sobriety Test?